meker12/commerce-channels.en/help/channel-manager/walmart-requirements.md

 ---
-title: "[!DNL Walmart] Requirements"
+title: '[!DNL Walmart] Requirements'
-description: "Verify that you have the required[!DNL Walmart Marketplace]information and resources to integrate with Channel Manager."
+description: 'Verify that you have the required [!DNL Walmart Marketplace]information and resources to integrate with Channel Manager.'
 exl-id: c4f247e8-280a-4595-a6c8-cf8b732d7aab
 ---
 # [!DNL Walmart] requirements